It’s a great day to learn about the many health benefits of peppermint.

 11. Peppermint May Improve Energy

-Using peppermint oil can help you with fatigue and daytime sleepiness.
+Using peppermint oil can help with fatigue and daytime sleepiness.

 In a study conducted with young people taking cognitive tests, those who had peppermint experienced less fatigue.

-There are many helpful benefits that the muscle-relaxing properties of peppermint can do.
-One of these is menstrual cramps.
+There are many helpful benefits that the muscle-relaxing properties of peppermint can provide.

 In a study with women having painful periods, the use of peppermint extract capsules showed the same effect as using a non-steroidal anti-inflammatory medication.